Cassie Kelly, February 28, 2019

-Several scientists have noted that the timing of spawning for Asian carp is more related to turbidity increase in rivers than hydrology.
+Several scientists have noted that the timing of spawning for invasive carp is more related to turbidity increase in rivers than hydrology.
 This may be a defense mechanism because the eggs and larvae are defenseless to sight-feeding predators while in the drift.
 These carp also require a minimum of 100 km of undammed river length to reproduce.
-In Ohio, the Maumee, Black, Vermillion, Huron, and Portage rivers meet the required criteria for Asian carp reproduction.
-All of these conditions suggest that Asian carp would be able to grow, live, and reproduce in the Lake Erie watershed.
+In Ohio, the Maumee, Black, Vermillion, Huron, and Portage rivers meet the required criteria for invasive carp reproduction.
+All of these conditions suggest that invasive carp would be able to grow, live, and reproduce in the Lake Erie watershed.

-The U.S. Army Corps of Engineers (Corps) GLMRIS – Brandon Road plan outlined in the study can serve to strengthen prevention measures for Asian Carp from entering the Great Lakes.
-The Brandon Road project should be the beginning, not the end, of this process to prevent Asian Carp from entering the Great Lakes.
-We urge the Corps to finalize and advance the project as quickly as possible in order to reduce the risk of Asian carp entering and destroying the Great Lakes.
+The U.S. Army Corps of Engineers (Corps) GLMRIS – Brandon Road plan outlined in the study can serve to strengthen prevention measures for invasive carp from entering the Great Lakes.
+The Brandon Road project should be the beginning, not the end, of this process to prevent invasive carp from entering the Great Lakes.
+We urge the Corps to finalize and advance the project as quickly as possible in order to reduce the risk of invasive carp entering and destroying the Great Lakes.
 Additionally, the Corp should plan for long-term hydrologic separation of the Great Lakes and Mississippi River basins.
 More detailed comments follow.

 Two Way Transfer of Aquatic Nuisance Species (ANS)